Scenarios for the Creation of Hyperchaotic Attractors of 3D Maps: Scenarios for the appearance of hyperchaotic attractors

-It is worth noting that homoclinic attractors with the same structure, further H\'enon-like attractors, appear in many two-dimensional (and also multidimensional) maps, as well as in Poincar\'e maps for various multidimensional systems of differential equations.
+Similar homoclinic attractors are observed in many two-dimensional and multidimensional maps, as well as in Poincar\'e maps for various multidimensional systems of differential equations.
+Further, we will call them \textit{H\'enon-like attractors}.
+More precisely the H\'enon-like attractor can be defined as a homoclinic attractor containing the saddle fixed point (periodic orbit in the case of systems of differential equations) with a negative unstable multiplier and $\sigma < 1$.